WORKING HARD FOR YOUR FAMILY SCHEDULE A CONSULTATION

 CAN YOU FORCE RELUCTANT PARENTS TO MOVE TO A HOME?

 One of the hardest parts of dealing with aging parents with dementia from Alzheimer's or other illnesses is ensuring their continued safety in their home environments.
-Sometimes everyone but the elderly parent — adult children, neighbors, doctors - agrees that the parent now needs a supervised living environment to remain safe.
+Sometimes everyone but the elderly parent—such as adult children, neighbors, and doctors—agrees that the parent now needs a supervised living environment to remain safe.

 But the parent vehemently refuses to address the issue.
 In fact, past efforts have always ended so badly that the kids hate to even bring it up again with their mom or dad.